Glenn Fine

 Glenn Alan Fine (born March 22, 1956) is the former principal deputy Inspector General of the Department of Defense and former Acting IG of the Department of Defense.
 Fine previously served as the Inspector General of the United States Department of Justice (DOJ) from 2000 until January 2011.
 He was confirmed by the United States Senate on December 15, 2000.
 Prior to his appointment as the DOJ Inspector General, Fine served as Special Counsel to the DOJ Inspector General from January 1995 until 1996, when he was made Director of the OIG's Special Investigations and Review Unit.

 He joined the Department of Defense Office of Inspector General in June 2015.
 Immediately prior to joining the OIG office at the Department of Justice, Fine had been in a private law practice in Washington, D.C.
 Before entering private practice, Fine served as an Assistant United States Attorney for the Washington, D.C.
 United States Attorney's Office from 1986 to 1989, during which he prosecuted more than 35 criminal jury trials and handled numerous grand jury investigations.

 On March 30, 2020, Fine was named chair of the Pandemic Response Accountability Committee, to oversee the $2 trillion stimulus funds signed into law by President Donald Trump in response to the coronavirus outbreak.
 On April 7, 2020, Fine was removed from his position as acting inspector general by President Trump, which made him ineligible to serve on the pandemic oversight committee.
 On May 26, 2020, Fine submitted his resignation as principal deputy inspector general effective June 1, 2020.

 Fine currently is a non-resident fellow at the Brookings Institution and an adjunct professor of law at Georgetown Law School.

 Early life and education

 Fine's father was an antitrust lawyer at the Justice Department for 28 years.

-Fine attended Cheltenham High School in Wyncote, Pennsylvania.
+Fine attended Cheltenham High School in Wyncote, Pennsylvania, graduating in 1974.
+Playing high school basketball at Cheltenham, Fine twice earned All-League honors and led his league in scoring in his senior year.

 In 1979, he graduated with an A.B. degree in economics from Harvard College, magna cum laude.
-He was co-captain of the Harvard varsity basketball team.
+He played college basketball for the Harvard Crimson men's basketball team.
+While playing for Harvard, Fine earned All-Ivy League second team honors in the 1977-78 season.
+He led the Ivy League in assists per game during the 1975-76, 1977-78, and 1978-79 seasons.

 Though only 5'9", he was a 10th-round draft pick by the San Antonio Spurs, an NBA basketball team, in 1979.
 Instead, he accepted a Rhodes Scholarship at the University of Oxford.
 He continued his basketball playing career as a member of the Oxford University men's basketball team.
 Fine earned another BA (promoted to an MA, per Oxford tradition) degree at Pembroke College, Oxford.
 He received his Juris Doctor from Harvard Law School, magna cum laude, in 1985.